 - Proxy investment – does not immediately benefit from growth in specific cryptocurrencies

 - Access to US markets is required, which can be expensive in certain regions

 (DEXs) often process transactions using a native cryptocurrency token.
 If the number of transactions increases on an exchange, the value of that token usually increases.
 By purchasing the underlying cryptocurrency, the investor can indirectly invest in the exchange.
 Although it is important to note that tokens do not confer ownership of the platform the same way that stocks do.

-Unlike DEXs, centralized exchanges such as Coinbase, Kraken and Bitstamp work based on a conventional brokerage system and therefore have no underlying token.
-However, centralized crypto exchanges are beginning to list on traditional stock markets, with Coinbase leading the group with a listing in April 2021.
+Unlike DEXs, centralised exchanges such as Coinbase, Kraken and Bitstamp work based on a conventional brokerage system and therefore have no underlying token.
+However, centralised crypto exchanges are beginning to list on traditional stock markets, with Coinbase leading the group with a listing in April 2021.
 These listings provide a direct way to invest in the exchanges.

 Cryptocurrency mining Pros

 - Purchase of shares can be completed via traditional brokerage firms

 - Shares can provide a proxy investment to the wider cryptocurrency market